-Vietnam officials continued their efforts to get the Communists to come to terms.
+Hopes again rose as both U.S. and Republic of Vietnam officials continued their efforts to get the Communists to come to terms.

 As the summer wore into August, the lull came to an abrupt halt with massive Communist ground attacks on forward elements of the 11th Armored Cavalry Regiment, the 3rd Brigade of the 1st Cavalry Division (Airmobile) and several ARVN and CIDG units in the Quan Loi-Loc Ninh area near the Cambodian border.
 On Aug.
 12, heavy fighting in and around Quan Loi, Loc Ninh and An Loc resulted in 452 Communists killed.
 Eighty-three were killed the next day, and on the 14th of August, as the fighting moved away from the cities, 74 Communists died.
-As Allied units swept the area on the 16th and 17th, they killed 43 more enemy soldiers.